 When does my online access term expire?

-When you pay for online access to National Communications Magazine, you will receive either an email or letter with your user name, password and online access expiration date.
-Please print out or save this information so you can recall your logon information and online access expiration date.
+When you pay for online access to National Communications Magazine, you will receive either an email or letter with your online access expiration date.
+Please print out or save this information so you can recall your online access expiration date.
 If you should lose it, you may send an email to service@NatComMag.com to find out this information.
-Your online access term begins with the current posted issue of National Communications Magazine and runs for the term you have paid and as indicated on the email or letter you receive from our offices.
+Your online access term begins with the current posted issue of National Communications Magazine that is emailed to you and runs for the term you have paid and as indicated on the email or letter you receive from our offices.

 Is National Communications Magazine hiring?

 We’re not hiring at the time.
 We have a very small office staff in order to keep the cost of our publication low for our online access users.
 We do work with free-lance writers who can write about scanning and citizens band radio topics, however.
 See the other FAQ item above about writing for National Communications Magazine.

 What is the history of National Communications Magazine?

 There is a Wikipedia article about the history of National Communications Magazine that can be found at: https://en.wikipedia.org/wiki/National_Communications_Magazine